Amit Guluzade: Gabala

 On 9 January 2013, it was announced that Guluzade had signed for Gabala on an 18-month contract.
 Guluzade made his Gabala debut on 10 February 2013 in a 1–1 home draw against Qarabağ.

 Atlético CP

 On 21 August 2014, Guluzade joined Atlético CP on a two-year contract.

 Sumgayit

 On 3 August 2015, Guluzade moved back to Azerbaijan, signing for Sumgayit FK on a one-year contract.

 AEL

 On 11 January 2017, Guluzade signed a two-and-a-half-year contract with Greek Superleague side Athlitiki Enosi Larissa.
 On 4 May 2017, he left the team by mutual agreement after having played in only 4 league games.

 Milsami Orhei

 On 25 June 2020, Guluzade signed for Moldovan side Milsami Orhei.

 International

 Guluzade appeared 12 times for both the U-17 and U-19's before making the jump to full Azerbaijan squad for some of the 2010 World Cup qualification matches.
 Guluzade international debut came on 29 May 2010 in a friendly match against Macedonia.

+Coaching

+Guluzade was appointed as the head coach of "Qaradağ Lökbatan" in September 2024.